Breast abscess

 Pathology

-A breast abscess is defined as an inflammatory mass that drains purulent material either spontaneous or on incision.
-The predominant infectious organism is Staphylococcus aureus, and often is the penicillinase-producing type.
-Other common types include Staphylococcus epidermidis and Proteus mirabilis.
+A breast abscess is defined as an inflammatory mass that drains purulent material either spontaneously or on incision.
+The predominant infectious organism is Staphylococcus aureus, often the penicillinase-producing and methicillin-resistant S. aureus 12.
+Other causative organisms include Staphylococcus epidermidis and Proteus mirabilis.

 Radiographic features